 - Intel Corporation.
 Mr. Spillner represented Intel in a wide variety of matters in state and federal court, including patent, trade secret, indemnification, bankruptcy, antitrust, and other complex commercial litigation matters.

 - Applied Materials, Inc. Mr. Spillner has represented Applied Materials in several trade secret misappropriation disputes and investigations.

 - Anticounterfeiting and trademarks.
 Mr. Spillner led an investigation relating to the counterfeiting of semiconductor products in China, and has advised clients on trademark protection strategies.

 In Mr. Spillner’s early professional career, he served a term as a law clerk to the Honorable James H. Michael, Jr., a federal district judge in Charlottesville, Virginia.
 He was also an extern law clerk for the Honorable William H. Orrick, Jr., a federal district judge in San Francisco whose father was a founding partner of the firm.

 Mr. Spillner’s public service included a stint as a prosecutor in the Santa Clara County District Attorney’s Office.
 As a member of the Misdemeanor Trial Unit, he handled a number of jury trials, bench trials, and other hearings on the criminal docket.

 He is actively involved in pro bono work, representing victims of domestic violence in San Mateo County Superior Court in partnership with the Legal Aid Society of San Mateo County.
 He has also acted as a volunteer captain for Rebuilding Together Peninsula.

+Mr. Spillner has been at Orrick his entire career.
 He joined the firm as a summer associate in 1998.